Standard Application – Requirements

-Applicants are solely responsible for submitting one complete application [applicant should retain copy in the event of delivery failure] including non-refundable fees that documents attainment of the following:
+Applicants are responsible for submitting a complete application that documents attainment of the following:

 - Valid copy of certificate of residency completion issued by residency training facility and/or certificate of completion issued by the academic affiliate at completion of residency.

 - Official self-query results of applicant issued by the National Practitioner Data Bank within 3 months of date of application.

 - Documented significant practice (minimum of three days per week) of medical optometry for the two years immediately prior to application for certification.
 This requirement is waived for applicants in the two years immediately following residency training.
 For those currently employed at a VA medical facility, a copy of your Clinical Privileges Document is acceptable.
 All others must submit a consecutive log of 100 patient encounters listing diagnosis and treatment.

 - Agree to appear for an interview or visitation of practice site if requested.